aspose-font/Aspose.Font-Documentation/net/how-to-load-fonts/load-a-font-from-TTF-file/_index.md

     // Initialize FontDefinition object passing TTF as FontType value and using FontFileDefinition FontFileDefinition fileDef = new FontFileDefinition("ttf", new FileSystemStreamSource(fontPath));

-    // based on FileSystemStreamSource object, set fileExtension to "ttf" FontDefinition fontDef = new FontDefinition(FontType.TTF, fileDef);
+    // Based on FileSystemStreamSource object, set fileExtension to "ttf" FontDefinition fontDef = new FontDefinition(FontType.TTF, fileDef);

     // Load the font